 Mostly poor and rural, WEST VIRGINIA is known for its timber and coal mining industries, which thrive thanks to the state’s rich natural resources.
-Rightly called “the Mountain State”, it boasts the longest whitewater rivers and most extensive wilderness in the eastern US; for these reasons, the state has become a popular destination for hikers and outdoors enthusiasts, as the moonshiners of old have been replaced by ski instructors and mountain-bike guides.
+Nicknamed “the Mountain State”, it boasts the longest whitewater rivers and most extensive wilderness in the eastern USA; for these reasons, the state has become a popular destination for hikers and outdoors enthusiasts, the moonshiners of old replaced by ski instructors and mountain-bike guides.

 Back when the state was part of Virginia proper, the small-plot farmers here had little in common with the slave-holding tidewater planters of eastern Virginia.
-When the Civil War broke out, the area voted to set up a rival Virginia government, loyal to the Union.
-Statehood was formalized by Congress in 1863, and then eight years later by the Supreme Court.
-But mostly the state’s been known for its mining, with one of America’s most powerful unions, the United Mine Workers, developing here, and the companies responsible for resource extraction despoiling much of the landscape – the latest depredation being the “mountaintop removal” that has rendered much of the majestic scenery into a cleaved and scarred wasteland.
+When the Civil War broke out, the area voted to set up a rival Virginia government, loyal to the Union; statehood was formalized by Congress in 1863.
+But mostly the state’s been known for its mining – one of America’s most powerful unions, the United Mine Workers, sprang from here, and the mining companies themselves are responsible for resource extraction despoiling much of the landscape, including the “mountaintop removal” that has rendered much of the majestic scenery a cleaved and scarred wasteland.

 The state’s most popular destination, the restored 1850s town of Harpers Ferry, barely in West Virginia at all, stands just across the broad rivers that form its Maryland and Virginia borders.
 To the west, the Allegheny Mountains stretch for more than 150 miles, their million-plus acres of hardwood forest rivalling New England’s for brilliant autumnal colour.
 West Virginia’s oldest town, Lewisburg, sits just off I-64 at the mountains’ southern foot, while the capital, Charleston, lies in the comparatively flat Ohio River Valley of the west.